-Problem analyzer messages like this one are transient, and only shown as you work through a manual deployment in Gearset.
-So to give you a way of seeing exactly what effect problem analyzers have had on your deployment package, we've added this information to the deployment summary at the end of the deployment flow.
-And since deployment summaries are permanent records that form part of your audit trail, you will now be able to return to earlier deployments and understand why certain items were included or excluded from the deployment package.
+So you can see exactly what effect problem analyzers have had on your deployment package, this information is added to the deployment summary at the end of the deployment flow.
+And since deployment summaries are permanent records that form part of your audit trail, you’ll now be able to return to earlier deployments and understand why certain items were included or excluded from the deployment package.

 In this deployment summary, you’ll notice that Gearset tells us which items were suggested by a problem analyzer.
 The new